kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/specification.md

     *   `myservice.test.svc.clusterset.local 4 IN A 10.42.42.42`
     *   `myservice.test.svc.clusterset.local 4 IN A 10.10.10.10`

 There must also be an `A` record of the following form for each _ready_ endpoint in the same subset with hostname of `<hostname>`, member cluster ID of `<clusterid>`, and IPv4 address `<endpoint-ip>`.
 If there are multiple IPv4 addresses for a given hostname, then there must be one such `A` record returned for each IP.

 *   Record Format:
     *   `<hostname>.<clusterid>.<service>.<ns>.svc.<clusterset-zone>. <ttl> IN A <endpoint-ip>`
 *   Question Example:
-    *   `my-hostname.clusterA.myservice.test.svc.clusterset.local.
+    *   `my-hostname.cluster-a.myservice.test.svc.clusterset.local.
 IN A`
 *   Answer Example:
-    *   `my-hostname.clusterA.myservice.test.svc.clusterset.local.
+    *   `my-hostname.cluster-a.myservice.test.svc.clusterset.local.
 4 IN A 10.3.0.100`

 There must be an `AAAA` record for each _ready_ endpoint in the same subset of the headless Service with IPv6 address `<endpoint-ip>` as shown below.
 If there are no _ready_ endpoints for the headless Service, the answer should be `NXDOMAIN`.